BSc (Engineering Science) (NFQ Level 8) leading to ME (NFQ Level 9) or BE (Hons) (NFQ Level 8)

 Students have the opportunity in their third year to spend either one or two trimesters studying abroad in a partner University.
 There are options to study in countries such as Australia, New Zealand, Canada, USA, China, Singapore, France, Germany, Switzerland, UK

 You will be involved in projects that make a diﬀerence to the world, e.g. harnessing new sources of energy or developing advanced digital technologies.
 Exciting opportunities exist in areas such as designing new means of communication or the next generation of multimedia devices, studying the human brain, working with electrical energy systems or developing new imaging techniques.

 Professional Work Experience

-Professional Work Experience (PWE) is incorporated in the ME programmes.
-Six to eight month internships (the majority of which are paid), have included the following companies: EirGrid, Arup, ResMed, SAP, Intel, Analog Devices, ESB Networks, Mainstream Renewable Power.
+Professional Work Experience (PWE) is incorporated into the ME programmes.
+Six- to eight-month internships (the majority of which are paid) have included the following employers: Accenture, Analog Devices, Eiratech Robotics, EirGrid, ESB, FoodMarble, Intel, Mainstream Renewable Power, Microsoft, Workday and Xilinx.

 You can also pursue graduate study internationally or as part of a UCD Master’s degree, e.g. ME in Biomedical Engineering, ME in Electronic & Computer Engineering, ME in Electrical Power Engineering, ME in Engineering with Business.